Frequently Asked Questions and Answers

 Can I have meals on the Bessemer Campus if I have classes there during breakfast or lunch?

-Is there optional housing if I am not placed in a residence?
+Is there optional housing off-campus if I am not placed in a residence?

 Unfortunately, the College does not have an arrangement with any off-campus facilities.
 However, there are a number of apartments available in the area conveniently located off of Lakeshore Parkway, a five-minute drive from campus.